 Hinduism arrived in Cambodia as early as the 1st Century.
-In fact, it can be said Hinduism is the oldest, if not one, of the oldest religions in Cambodia.
+It can be said Hinduism is the oldest, if not one, of the oldest religions in Cambodia.

 Hinduism Arrives in Cambodia

 We’re not sure of the exact date that Hinduism arrived in Cambodia, but we know it was during the 1st century.
-Indians coming from the coasts of India traveled to all parts of Southeast Asia, including Cambodia.
+Indians from India’s coasts traveled to all parts of Southeast Asia, including Cambodia.
 During their travels, they brought Hinduism with them.

 Hinduism had a profound effect on Cambodia and the entire cultural and historical development in Southeast Asia.
-This is why you may find that there are many temples or cultural relics that have hints of Indian architecture and culture.
+This is why you may find that many temples or cultural relics have hints of Indian architecture and culture.

-To really understand Hinduism in Cambodia you need to also understand a little bit about this time frame of Cambodian history.
+To understand Hinduism in Cambodia, you must also understand a little bit about this time frame of Cambodian history.

 Funan Empire – 1st to 6th Centuries

-What we do know that in the 1st to the 6th centuries under what was known as the Kingdom of Funan that Cambodia, parts of Vietnam and Thailand were practicing mainly Hinduism.
-In fact, from the 1st to the 6th centuries Cambodia was part of what was known as the Funan Empire which covered parts of Thailand Cambodia, and Vietnam.
+We know that in the 1st to the 6th centuries, under what was known as the Kingdom of Funan, Cambodia, parts of Vietnam, and Thailand were practicing mainly Hinduism.
+In fact, from the 1st to the 6th centuries, Cambodia was part of what was known as the Funan Empire, which covered parts of Thailand, Cambodia, and Vietnam.

-The name Funan is a Chinese name that was known to be in the Chinese annuals as used as a reference for this area.
+Funan is a Chinese name that was known to be in the Chinese annuals and used as a reference for this area.
 The visiting Chinese traders, scholars, and others reported back to China and used the name Funan to describe the government and people at this time,

 During this period of time, many of the Funan Kings worshiped the Hindu gods Vishnu and Shiva.
 The people would have followed and worshiped the same religion that their king worshiped.